-Use the generate-jvm-report subcommand in remote mode to generate a IVM report showing the threads (dump of a stack trace), classes, memory, and loggers for a specified domain administration server (DAS).
+Use the generate-jvm-report subcommand in remote mode to generate a IVM report showing the threads (dump of a stack trace), classes, memory, and loggers for a specified instance, including the domain administration server (DAS).
 You can generate the following types of reports: summary (default), class, thread, log.